Series 600 (Challenger 1P / Superboard)

 Click here to view figures to accompany the article.

-I had a disk-drive working with two types of controllers (although problems have developed – read on).
+I have had a disk-drive working with two types of controllers (although problems have developed – read on).
 The first controller, a third-party disk controller built from plans featured in Elektor magazine in the early 1980s, is connected to an OSI 600 board with 12K of 2114 RAM (4K of which is piggybacked on top of the original 8K chips on the motherboard itself).
 The drive is an original MPI model-52 5.25″ drive, but one without the internal data separator (so any drive like a Shugart SA-400 could theoretically be used here).
 The controller is almost fully compatible with the OSI 470, 505, and 610 controllers (although the 600 board has been modified to use the controller) and the system was booting HEXDOS (which, when loaded onto the 12K machine shows 8K of free RAM avalable).
 Like the original OSI floppy system the motor runs continually and it was necessary to jumper the drive to be selected continually.

 HEXDOS is a simpler operating system than OSI’s standard OS-65D – it is only one track long (occupying only track zero) and uses OSI’s Monitor and Basic ROMs to save memory (i.e. it runs OSI’s on-board 6-digit BASIC).
 A ‘normal’ OSI configuration using a floppy disk was a 24K machine (the extra memory on a 610 expander board) running OS-65D.
 OS-65D was a complete O/S having it’s own BASIC so that BASIC-in-ROM was not required (larger disk-based OSI systems like the C4P-MF often had only a boot PROM installed).
+Note that the version of OS-65D used with the C1P was different than the version used with larger 500-series machines as the C1P has a much smaller 24*24 video (so booting a copy of OS-65D made for a C2 machine will result in a very strange video display).

 OSI also offered “PicoDOS” which was a smaller version of OS-65D specifically for the C1P which, like HEXDOS, used the internal BASIC on the board adding only “load” and “save” commands which worked on disk files.
 Unfortunately, PicoDOS could only store eight programs on a disk and all were accessed as a number (1 through 8) so a user would type “LOAD 1” to load the first program on the disk.
 HEXDOS was far more advanced allowing the use of named files (LOAD “FORMAT”) and so it appears it was far more popular with C1P hobbyist users.
 HEXDOS, in general, appears to have been the prime choice for C1P users while those with larger systems (e.g. C4P machines with 64 column video) primarily used OS-65D.